Publications

 • Initial placement of the thermometer inside the refrigerator

-• A refrigerator door being open for an extended time
+• A refrigerator door being open for an extended period of time

 • Hot foods recently placed in the refrigerator